MineFrostID/osu-beatmap-request-module/README.md

          Right click ( **[Main] # Switch** ) and Enabled
       5. You're good to go to the next step
-   2. nodejs (Skip this part if you know how to install it)
+   2. [node.js](https://nodejs.org/en/download/prebuilt-installer) (Skip this part if you know how to install it)
       1. Download nodejs [here](https://nodejs.org/en/download/prebuilt-installer) (I recommended you to install LTS version)
       2. Install it
       3. Check on terminal using this command: